 Plants in the Plumeria genus — also known as frangipani — are native to tropical regions.
-In the U.S., they are typically grown in containers so that they can be brought indoors during cold weather, but they can be planted directly in the soil in U.S. Department of Agriculture plant hardiness zones 10 through 12.
+In the U.S., they are typically grown in containers so that they can be brought indoors during cold weather, but they can be planted directly in the soil to grow year-round as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 12.
 The recommended fertilizer for plumeria is high in phosphorous.

 Video of the Day

 But nitrogen, potassium and micronutrients remain just as important for plant growth and development, so they need to be available to your plumeria as well.
 Look for an N-P-K fertilizer with a high middle number (P stands for phosphorous), such as Schultz Bloom Plus 10-54-10 or Scotts Super Bloom 12-55-6.
 You can also use bone meal, which is naturally high in phosphorous and contains some nitrogen as well.
 However, you'll need to add a source of potassium, such as potash.

 Too much phosphorous in groundwater can be potentially hazardous, and the use of high-phosphorous fertilizers may actually be restricted in your area.
 Contact your county extension office to double-check.

 Your soil may already have plenty of phosphorous to support healthy plumeria growth and development.
 Use a soil test kit to identify nutrient imbalances, and apply only the depleted nutrients.

 Fertilizers can also affect the soil's pH, so test that as well.
 Plumeria prefers slightly acidic soils (pH of 6.2 to 6.8).
 Add garden lime to raise the soil pH if it becomes too acidic from too much fertilizer.